Complexity of frustration: a new source of non-local non-stabilizerness: Conclusions

-From quantum information theory perspective, the results presented in this paper provide a new embedding of $W$-states in a physically realizable setting and a generalization of these states to a finite correlation length.
+From a quantum information theory perspective, the results presented in this paper provide a new embedding of $W$-states in a physically realizable setting and a generalization of these states to a finite correlation length.
 Furthermore, the additional SRE of the frustrated systems, particularly relevant for microscopic and mesoscopic systems, can be a valuable resource for the design of devices based on topological frustrated models.
-To provide an example, let us consider fault-tolerant quantum computations that are commonly run by state synthesis protocols, where a resource state $\ket{\phi}_\text{ini}$ combined with error-corrected Clifford operations is transformed into a target state $\ket{\phi}_\text{target}$~\cite{Campbell2017}.
+To provide an example, let us consider fault-tolerant quantum computers, which are quantum computers with a physical error rate below a certain threshold.
+Accordingly, with the threshold theorem~\cite{Shor1996, Knill1998, Kitaev2003}, through quantum error correction schemes, the associated logical error can be suppressed to arbitrarily low levels.
+Fault-tolerant quantum computations are commonly run by state synthesis protocols, where a resource state $\ket{\phi}_\text{ini}$ combined with error-corrected Clifford operations is transformed into a target state $\ket{\phi}_\text{target}$~\cite{Campbell2017}.
 Magic (SRE) quantifies the non-stabilizer resources needed to synthesize a particular state or unitary~\cite{Bravyi2016, Howard2017, Beverland2020}.
 As the SRE is invariant under Clifford unitaries, a necessary condition for state synthesis is that $\mathcal{M}_2(\ket{\phi}_\text{target})\le \mathcal{M}_2(\ket{\phi}_\text{ini})$.
 Thus, it bounds the minimum amount of magic resource states needed to simulate a state on a quantum computer.

-For example, the commonly used magic state $\ket{T}$ defined as $\ket{T}=\frac{1}{\sqrt{2}}(\ket{0}+e^{-i\pi/4}\ket{1})$, which can be used to realize a single T-gate, has a magic equal to \mbox{$\mathcal{M}_2(\ket{T})=\log_{2}(4/3)$}.
+For example, the commonly used magic state $\ket{T}$ defined as $\ket{T}=\frac{1}{\sqrt{2}}(\ket{0}+e^{-i\pi/4}\ket{1})$, which can be used to realize a single $\mathbf{T}$-gate, that together with the Hadamard and the CNOT gates give access to universal quantum computation~\cite{Divincenzo1997} has magic equal to \mbox{$\mathcal{M}_2(\ket{T})=\log_{2}(4/3)$}.
 But, even if we consider $L=3$, which represents the minimum size for which we can distinguish among $W$ and GHZ states, the SRE of a $W$-state is larger by $\log_{2}(4/3)$.
-Hence, a single three qubit $W$-state, and therefore any topological frustrated one-dimensional system, could provide an amount of non-stabilizer resources sufficient for the realization of a T-gate.
+Hence, a single three-qubit $W$-state, and therefore any topological frustrated one-dimensional system, could provide an amount of non-stabilizer resources sufficient for the realization of a $\mathbf{T}$-gate.